webqit/webqit-community.docs/webflo/README.md

 <!-- /BADGES -->

-[Webflo](https://github.com/webqit/webflo) is the universal JavaScript framework for Web, Mobile, and API Backends.
-It is one tool for every step of the way - from development, to deployment, to continous delivery.
+[Webflo](https://github.com/webqit/webflo) is the universal JavaScript framework for Web, Mobile, and API Backends; one tool for every step of the way - from development, to deployment, to continous delivery.

 *Start on a clean slate, in zero-abstraction, zero-config, and zero-dependency.
 Develop and deploy anything from a simple <code>'Hello World!'</code> to rich web and mobile experiences.*